josebarbamontoya/chrono-sta/README.md

 ## Installation

-Chrono-STA is suported on Windows, Unix, and macOS.
+Chrono-STA is suported on Unix, macOS, and Windows.

 To download Chrono-STA, use git, and clone with `--recursive`:
 ```